Risks

 What breast reconstruction can do:

-- Give you a breast contour
+- Give your breast a shape.

-What breast reconstruction might do:
+What breast reconstruction may do:

 What breast reconstruction won't do: